-The Restorative Practice Process
+The Restorative Practices Process

-The Restorative Practice Process (RPP) is designed to incorporate the principles, concepts and goals of restorative practices in practicing discipline at Phoenix Charter Academy.
-While the process outlined below is designed to provide a "map" for how Advisor, scholars and staff should correct misbehavior, address harm done, and provide an opportunity for offenders to be reincorporated into the school community, all are advised to use their discretion in each individual instance as to what is restorative, respectful and appropriate in each individual instance.
-Thus, the RPP outlined below is a guide for decision-making, not a hard and fast set of rules.
+The Restorative Practices process is designed to incorporate the principles, concepts and goals of restorative practices in practicing discipline at Phoenix Charter Academy.
+While the process outlined below is designed to provide a "map" for how PPM, scholars and staff should correct misbehavior, address harm done, and provide an opportunity for offenders to be reincorporated into the school community, all are advised to use their discretion in each individual instance as to what is restorative, respectful and appropriate in each individual instance.
+Thus, the process outlined below is a guide for decision-making, not a hard and fast set of rules.